jnozzi/cocoadev.com/markdown/AutoGraf.md

 [http://autograf.sourceforge.net/]

-From the General/AutoGraf web site:
+From the AutoGraf web site:

 *
 ...a whole new metaphor for Cocoa with automatic, self-updating diagrams of your classes, and intelligent, visual browsing of code documentation.

-Think of General/AutoGraf as the best way to understand your code.
-Using the General/AutoDoc code parser that is optimized for Objective-C, General/AutoGraf reads your existing Cocoa code and generates UML class diagrams rendered beautifully using Quartz and the AT&T Graphviz engine.
+Think of AutoGraf as the best way to understand your code.
+Using the AutoDoc code parser that is optimized for Objective-C, AutoGraf reads your existing Cocoa code and generates UML class diagrams rendered beautifully using Quartz and the AT&T Graphviz engine.
 *

 Open source, GPL license.